dieterich-lab/scimodom/docker/CONTAINER_SETUP.md

 In case of a deployment to a different container host the following data need to be transferred:

 - The images, _e.g._ via a Docker repository
-  - scimodom_db:latest
+  - The database image, e.g. scimodom_db:latest
-  - scimodom_app:latest
+  - The application image, e.g. scimodom_app:latest
 - The docker/scripts folder
 - The docker-compose.yml
-- Your .env file.
+- Your .env file - see below.

 In case multiple instances are run on the same host, a separate folder needs to be created for each instance.
 The same data is needed as above.
 Make sure that the ports, paths and names in the _.env_ files don't collide!

+## Set up your .env file

+Create a file .env in the same folder as the docker-compose.yml you use.
+An example may be found here: server/env_example

 ## Set up the local directories